SaiyajinMachine/SaiyajinMachine/README.md

-Dynamic and enthusiastic front end developer with a strong passion for continuous learning, innovation, and creativity.
-Known for my high-energy approach and adaptability, I thrive in fast-paced environments and am dedicated to enhancing user satisfaction through impactful web solutions.
-I’m seeking a challenging role where I can leverage my skills and contribute to cutting-edge web development projects.
+Dynamic and versatile technology professional with a strong foundation in full stack development, creativity, and effective communication.
+Leveraging a Bachelor’s degree in International Relations, I bring a global perspective and excellent interpersonal skills to innovative projects.
+Known for adaptability and a passion for problem-solving, I am eager to contribute to roles that integrate technology, creativity, and collaboration to drive impactful solutions.
 ---

 ## Technologies I've worked with: